 Check out the Mac Mini which runs MegaSeg perfectly for just $599.
 You can even connect it to your existing PC monitor and keyboard, or run it as a virtual server via VNC “screen sharing”.
 Plus it doubles as a cute little coffee cup warmer.

 Thanks, we love you too!
-Yes, just copy the HTML code for a badge below and paste it into your site.
+You can copy the HTML code for a badge below and paste it into your site.

 Yes.
-MegaSeg handles the automation and scheduling for your online station and then you encode its audio output for streaming on the same Mac using any of several encoder options (including SHOUTcast and Icecast compatible ones) such as:
+MegaSeg handles the automation and scheduling for your online station and then you encode its audio output for streaming on the same Mac using any of several encoder options (including MP3 and HE-AAC codecs via SHOUTcast or Icecast servers) such as:

 Soundflower, is a free audio routing app that allows you to send MegaSeg’s audio directly to the encoder of your choice.
 Once you install Soundflower, restart MegaSeg and open its Settings > Outputs tab, and select “Soundflower (2ch)” as the Playlist Output device.
 Then in the encoder of your choice, also select “Soundflower (2ch)” as the input device.
 You now have a direct digital connection from MegaSeg to the encoder.